damianhakert/damianhakert.github.io/source/posts/2016-11-30-setting-up-gitlab-ci-for-android-projects.html.md

     - app/build/reports/androidTests/
 ```

 This defines a job called `functionalTests` that runs during the `test` stage.
-Functional tests are a little tricky to setup.
+Functional tests are a little tricky to set up.
 First, we download a script that will allow us to detect when an emulator has finished booting.
 Then, we download the emulator system image we're going to use and create an instance of it.
 Afterwards, we start the emulator, wait for it to finish booting using our downloaded script, use `adb` to send a signal to unlock the screen, and run our tests.
 After running these tests, the generated test report is made available for download via the `artifacts` field.

-## Run Your new CI Setup
+## Run your new CI setup

 After you've added your new `.gitlab-ci.yml` file to the root of your directory, just push your changes and off you go!
 You can see your running builds in the **Pipelines** tab of your project.
-You can even watch your build execute live and see the runner's output, allowing you to easily debug problems.
+You can even watch your build execute live and see the runner's output, allowing you to debug problems easily.

 ![Pipelines tab screenshot](/images/blogimages/setting-up-gitlab-ci-for-android-projects/artifacts-tutorial-01.png){:.shadow}